minimapper-ogf/Stages-Functions/Badges/AwardBadgeOnTouch/README.md

 `AwardBadgeOnTouch` is a module designed for stage creators who want to reward players with a badge when they reach a specific point in their stage.

----

 ## Features

 - Automatically awards a badge to the player when they reach a designated part in the stage.
-- Easy to integrate with your existing stages using the provided `RunFunctions` helper.

----

 ## Installation

 1. Add the `AwardBadgeOnTouch` module to your stage's `LocalFunctions` folder.
 2. Include the `RunFunctions` file that comes with the module.

----

 ## Usage